-This year, Clerkenwell Design Week has partnered with 25 local cafes, bars and restaurants, who all offer festival-goers a variety of discounts and deals, redeemed by showing your pink lanyard.
+Clerkenwell Design Week is partnering with 25 local cafes, bars and restaurants, who all offer festival-goers a variety of discounts and deals, redeemed by showing your pink lanyard.

 This bespoke showcase of workshops, talks, exhibitions viewings and drop-in sessions celebrates London's exceptional craftsmanship, cultural heritage, diversity, innovation and design-talent.

 |Where||Clerkenwell Design Factory, 34 St John Street, Clerkenwell, London, EC1M 4AY | MAP|

 21 May 19 – 23 May 19, Times vary between events

 |Price||£Free to register|